 Rising, falling.
 Rising, falling.

-There’s just something about going through the thinking process that gives us the illusion that it’s somehow going to keep us safe, and help us to cope, and prepare us for what may come.
+There’s just something about going through the thinking process that gives us the illusion that it’s somehow going to keep us safe, help us to cope, and prepare us for what may come.
 Indeed, when I was sitting there in the tunnel, waiting and hoping, I wasn’t just passively accepting my fate—I was actively worrying.

 Learn more about befriending fear, worry, and anxiety